-Located within a one of the world's top public universities and the interdisciplinary Luskin School of Public Affairs, Social Welfare at UCLA leads in the pursuit of social and economic justice, the improvement of health and mental health across the lifespan, and the advancement of child and family well-being.
+Located within the world's top public university and the interdisciplinary Luskin School of Public Affairs, Social Welfare at UCLA leads in the pursuit of social and economic justice, the improvement of health and mental health across the lifespan, and the advancement of child and family well-being.
 We demonstrate our commitment to this mission by educating leaders and change agents to tackle society's most pressing social issues, producing knowledge to inform social policy and practice, and partnering with communities and agencies in Los Angeles and across the globe.
+Our program is ranked #9 in the nation by US News and World Reports (2022).